-Another disadvantage of PSHA is that uncertainty, ground-motion uncertainty in particular, becomes a controlling factor in PSHA.
-This can be seen clearly in recent studies (Frankel, 2004; Wang and others, 2003, 2005; Bommer and Abrahamson, 2006), at low annual frequencies of exceedance (less than 10-4) in particular.
+Another disadvantage is that uncertainty, ground-motion uncertainty in particular, becomes a controlling factor in PSHA.
+This can be seen clearly in recent studies (Frankel, 2004; Wang and others, 2003b, 2005; Bommer and Abrahamson, 2006), at low annual frequencies of exceedance (less than 10^{-4}) in particular.
 Figure 4 shows how the computed hazard varies with truncation of standard deviation (Bommer and Abrahamson, 2006).
-This is the reason that PSHA could result in extremely high ground motion (PGA of 10 g or higher) if a long return period (100 million yr) is considered for facilities at the nuclear waste repository site in Yucca Mountain, Nev.
+This is the reason that PSHA could result in extremely high ground motion (10g PGA or higher) if a long return period (100,000,000 years) is considered for facilities at the nuclear waste repository site in Yucca Mountain, Nev.
 (Stepp and others, 2001; Abrahamson and Bommer, 2005; McGuire and others, 2005; Musson, 2005).
-As shown in Figure 5, a PGA of 11 g would be the result at the Yucca Mountain, Nev., nuclear waste repository if a return period of 100 million yr is considered (Abrahamson and Bommer, 2005).
-A significantly higher ground motion would have to be considered if Swiss nuclear power plants were reevaluated using a return period of 10 million to 100 million years (Klügel, 2005; Scherbaum and others, 2005).
+As shown in Figure 5, a PGA of 11g would be the result at the nuclear waste repository site in Yucca Mountain, Nev., if a return period of 100,000,000 years is considered (Abrahamson and Bommer, 2005).
+A significantly higher ground motion would have to be considered in re-evaluation of the nuclear power plants in Switzerland if a return period of 10,000,000 to 100,000,000 years is considered (Klügel, 2005; Scherbaum and others, 2005).
 Bommer and Abrahamson (2006) attributed these high ground-motion estimates directly to the way the ground-motion uncertainty is treated in PSHA (Fig. 4).

 Figure 4.
-PGA hazard curves showing the effect of groundmotion uncertainty.
-From Bommer and Abrahamson (2006).
-Published with permission of the Seismological Society of America.
+PGA hazard curves showing the effect of ground-motion uncertainty (Bommer and Abrahamson, 2006).